 There's no official handbook on transforming a dumpster, but we've got a basic strategy in place.
 Professor Dumpster and his students chose the perfect used dumpster, cleaned it, and took plenty of samples (we're still awaiting the results from the DNA sampling pre- and post-Dumpster bath).
-Now that it's squeaky clean and rust-proofed, the team is working to measure a water and energy baseline, both in the dumpster and the campus dorms.
-From there it's a matter of how-low-can-you-go as the dumpster and dorms incorporate new solutions that range from simple (clothesline, rain garden) to more complex (solar panels, high-efficiency toilets).
+Now that it's squeaky clean and rust-proofed, the team is working to measure a water and energy baseline, and starting to investigate insulation solutions.
+From there it's a matter of how-low-can-you-go as the dumpster incorporate new solutions that range from simple (clothesline, rain garden) to more complex (solar panels, high-efficiency toilet).